Moldova eyes Chinese investment, wary of Montenegro route | DW | 29.10.2021

 The Moldovan embassy in Beijing recently laid out 20 projects in the post-Soviet republic for potential Chinese investment.
 With a total value of $1 billion (€880 million), Moldova's ambassador to Beijing, Dumitru Braghis, told Chinese officials that the key sectors up for grabs were medicine, pharmaceuticals, IT, transport, viticulture and agriculture.

-Braghis enthused that his country was a place with a favorable tax system and free economic zones, industrial zones and IT parks.
-Observers suggest it is the relative paucity of a viable regulatory regime and widespread corruption that is more attractive to Chinese companies and authorities who want to open new footholds near EU markets and diversify away from dependence on Africa for raw materials and cheap labor.
+Braghis enthused that his country is a place with a favorable tax system and free economic zones, industrial zones and IT parks.
+Observers suggest it is the relative paucity of a viable regulatory regime and widespread corruption that is more attractive to Chinese companies and authorities who want to establish new footholds near European Union markets and diversify away from dependence on Africa for raw materials and cheap labor.

 "Chinese investments represent a macroeconomic opportunity for Moldova, as Beijing succeeds where the EU and Russia have failed due to geopolitical confrontation," Michael Lambert, a researcher at the Sorbonne in Paris, told DW.

-"Beijing's presence is well-accepted both by Russia, because China is a key partner of the Kremlin, and by the EU, because Brussels' policy has yielded little or no results in Moldova in the last decade.
-Thus, the EU can argue that part of this economic improvement is related to its European Neighbourhood Policy," Lambert said.
+"Beijing's presence is well-accepted both by Russia, because China is a key partner of the Kremlin, and by the EU, because Brussel's policy has yielded little or no results in Moldova in the last decade," Lambert said.

 Beijing and private investors are interested in agricultural resources because China has a demand for products such as wine and meat.
 "It is also interested in developing competitive businesses such as cognac, cereals, tomatoes, honey and textiles, to name but a few," Lambert added.

+Other companies interested in Moldovan investment opportunities are Great Wall Motors, China Overseas Economic Cooperation Corporation, Huawei, and the China-Europe Association for Technical and Economic Cooperation, Braghis said.

-"Moreover, Moldova has an interesting and competitive tax system, similar to that of Georgia and Ukraine, which attracts Chinese companies looking for an economic outpost at the EU's doorstep," Lambert argued.
+"Moreover, Moldova has an interesting and competitive tax system, similar to that of Georgia and Ukraine, which attracts Chinese companies looking for an economic outpost at the EU's doorstep," Lambert pointed out.

-With rising wages in China, the relocation of Chinese companies to Moldova is an asset, analysts say, because Beijing wants to avoid locating having all its businesses in cheaper countries in Africa and to diversify and secure its supply chain.
+With rising wages in China, the relocation of Chinese companies to Moldova is an asset, analysts say, because Beijing wants to avoid locating all its businesses in cheaper countries in Africa, and to diversify and secure its supply chain.

-But this could also mean Moldova supplying China with raw materials and low-level processing, while China exports to it industrial equipment and consumer goods.
-Critics say that not only does production of these goods create few jobs or add little value, such products are vulnerable to fluctuations in world prices, competition and protectionist policies.
+But this could also translate into Moldova supplying China with raw materials and low-level processing, while China exports to it industrial equipment and consumer goods.
+Critics say that not only does production of these goods create few jobs or add little value, such products are also vulnerable to competition, protectionist policies and fluctuations in global prices.

 Moldova started negotiations on a free trade agreement (FTA) with Beijing in 2017.
 In 2015, SOE China Shipping Container Lines launched container transport services in the port of Giurgiulesti.
-The investment enabled Chisinau to export products abroad, vital as its economy was suffering from the Russian embargo on wine imports from Moldova.
+The investment enabled Moldovan capital Chisinau to export products abroad, which was vital as its economy was suffering from the Russian embargo on wine imports from Moldova.

-But some believe inviting Chinese investment could leave the former Soviet republic with debts, as the money for the projects would be financed by Chinese bank loans.
+But some believe that inviting Chinese investment could load down the former Soviet republic with debt, as the money for projects would be financed by Chinese bank loans.

 EU spokeswoman Ana Pisonero told RFE/RL that Brussels has concerns over "the socioeconomic and financial effects some of China's investments can have," as well as the risks of economic imbalances and "debt dependency."